Bureau of Primary Health Care

 The Bureau of Primary Health Care (BPHC) is a part of the Health Resources and Services Administration (HRSA), of the United States Department of Health and Human Services.
 HRSA helps fund, staff and support a national network of health clinics for people who otherwise would have little or no access to care.
 BPHC funds health centers in underserved communities, providing access to high quality, family oriented, comprehensive primary and preventive health care for people who are low-income, uninsured or face other obstacles to getting health care.

-The Bureau is headed by Associate Administrator Jim Macrae and Deputy Associate Administrator Tonya Bowers.
+HRSA is headed by Associate Administrator Jim Macrae and Deputy Associate Administrator Tonya Bowers.